lukeecust/blog/_posts/2025-05-16-basic-concepts-of-multi-objective-optimization.md

 5.  **Uncertainty:** Many real-world problems (e.g., parameters in groundwater models) inherently involve uncertainty, which affects the robustness of optimization results.

 ## Summary
 Multi-Objective Optimization is a complex but very important field of research dedicated to solving ubiquitous real-world problems that require trade-offs between multiple conflicting objectives.
 Its core lies in understanding Pareto dominance and aiming to find a set of Pareto optimal solutions (the Pareto front) for the decision-maker to choose from based on their ultimate preferences.
-In the optimization of complex systems like groundwater management, multi-objective methods can provide more comprehensive and scientific decision support.